Portfolio > "THE PLAGUE"

 2024

-During the lockdowns of 2020 due to COVID-19, people around the world yearned for “third places.”
-This term refers to physical locations where individuals spend time between home (the “first” place) and work (the “second” place).
-In these third places, people exchange ideas and build relationships.
-Parks, recreation centers, hair salons, gyms, and fast-food restaurants are all examples of third places.
+During the COVID-19 lockdowns of 2020, people across the globe yearned for “third places”—spaces between home (the “first” place) and work (the “second” place) where individuals connect, exchange ideas, and build community.
+Parks, gyms, cafes, salons, and fast-food restaurants all serve this role.